NBA Free Agents 2018: LeBron James, DeMarcus Cousins, More Rumors, Predictions

 As a result, the Bulls will likely have to match an offer sheet for LaVine to retain him.
 According to Spotrac, Chicago holds the second-most practical cap space at $39.5 million.
 The front office shouldn't have an issue matching the deal financially, but the team must decide if he's worth the contract.

 Chicago acquired LaVine as a featured asset in the 2017 draft-day trade deal that sent Jimmy Butler to the Minnesota Timberwolves.
-Unless he looked far less impressive than originally thought, it's difficult to see the Bulls letting him go after 24 games coming off a major injury.
+Unless he looks far less impressive than originally thought, it's difficult to see the Bulls letting him go after 24 games coming off a major injury.

-Prediction: Chicago Bulls match an offer sheet for Zach LaVine
+Prediction: Chicago Bulls match an offer sheet for Zach LaVine.